bfs-io/banana-for-scale/content/blog/postman-demystified.md

 ---
-path: postman-demystified
+path: parsing-json-from-postman-with-jq
 date: 2020-09-04T21:45:13.050Z
-title: Postman Demystified
+title: Parsing JSON from Postman with JQ
 description: >-
   A technical code-along featuring the ins and outs of testing with Postman, Javascript, and APIs